adalicious/payment-link/README.md

 ## Introduction

-Adalicious is a simple tool designed for those who want to easily receive payments in ADA.
-With Adalicious, you can create a simple payment link that you can share with your customers, allowing them to pay you in ADA quickly and securely.
+This tool is designed for those who want to easily receive payments in ADA.
+With Adalicious - ADA Payment Links, you can create a simple payment link that you can share with your customers, allowing them to pay you in ADA quickly and securely.
 Whether you're a freelancer, a business owner, or simply someone who wants to accept payments in ADA, Adalicious provides a user-friendly and reliable solution.

 <img src="public/payment-link-example.png" alt="example-result">